iechevarria/blog-generator/blog/october-2021/index.md

 "There is always a subjective aspect in landscape art, something in the picture that tells us as much about who is behind the camera as about what is in front of it."
 </p>

 I did my annual re-read of Robert Adams's [Beauty in Photography](https://aperture.org/books/beauty-in-photography/) in October.
 It's short – just eight brief essays in fewer than 100 pages of text – but it is so full of insight.
 It's probably the book that means the most to me.
 I first read it at an important time, and it was enormously clarifying for my own work.
-In particular, Adams's argument that great landscape photographs must have an autobiographical element led me to my best photographs.
+In particular, Adams's insistence that great landscape photographs must have an autobiographical element led me to my best photographs.

 #### Watching